-In Nevada, earlier exploration work by the Company has shown the Teels Marsh valley to be highly prospective for Lithium brines.
-The construction of roads and drill pads was overseen by Welsh Hagan Associates, Reno Nevada.
-Welsh Hagan is a full-service Mining, Civil and Environmental engineering firm and has been working with the Company on the Teels Marsh valley project.
+In Nevada, exploration work by the Company has shown the Teels Marsh valley to be highly prospective for Lithium brines.
+The construction of engineered access roads and two drill pads have been completed at the Teels Marsh valley Lithium brine project.
 The Company has received from the Bureau of Land Management all necessary permits for drilling at the Teels Marsh and holds 100% of the required water rights awarded by the Office of the State Engineer to move the project forward.

-In Argentina, the Company reported in 2018 that exploration work by its partner, LSC Lithium Corporation ("LSC") in Salinas Grandes salar, in the Jujuy Province, was gaining momentum.
+In Argentina, the Company reported in 2018 that exploration work by, LSC Lithium Corporation ("LSC") in Salinas Grandes salar, in the Jujuy Province, was progressing.
 The Cooperativa San José received an exploration permit in November 2017 for the exploration of the 4,400 hectares (10,873 acres) San José and Navidad minas.
-Exploration commenced under the management of LSC, the operator of the earn-in agreement with the Company.
-During the year LSC verified prior exploration work completed on the Salinas Grandes salar by previous companies.
+Exploration work commenced under the management of LSC, During the year LSC verified prior exploration work completed on the Salinas Grandes salar by previous companies.
 The San José - Navidad minas have not yet been explored for Lithium brine but past exploration by other companies in close proximity to the property included sampling from one-meter-deep pits.
 Of the seven closest pit samples taken from the property boundary along both the north and west sides up to a distance of 200 meters, assays of Lithium brine concentrations ranged from 279 mg/l to 987 mg/l, averaging 551 mg/l.
-Lithium.
-The highest reported Lithium value on the Salinas Grandes salar exceeds 3,000 mg/l.
+Lithium brine samples taken within one (1) km of the property boundary are reported to contain up to 1,122 mg/l Lithium.
+The highest Lithium assay ever reported on the Salinas Grandes salar exceeded 3,000 mg/l.

-Argentina - Salinas Grandes and Guayatayoc Properties
+Argentina - Salinas Grandes and Guayatayoc salar properties